 "The title in question will be reviewed by the SHARE E-Resources Committee within 30 days to determine if it aligns with the collection development guidelines.
 The committee’s recommendation will be reviewed by the SHARE Executive Council.
 Once a decision has been made, the requestor named on the Request for Reconsideration Form will receive a written response indicating the decision and reasoning.
 Titles will remain in the collection during this process.
 The step-by-step Request for Consideration Procedure is attached (Appendix A)."

 Yes.
-Although we generally avoid making political statements, IHLS currently stands behind HB 2789 because we highly recommend that our member libraries develop a policy prohibiting book bans within the library.
+IHLS stands behind this law because we highly recommend that our member libraries develop a policy prohibiting book bans within the library.

 Furthermore, Illinois Heartland Library System honors the expertise of our member library professionals, who are tasked with selecting resources for their patrons.
 Libraries hold the responsibility to offer unfettered access to information, aiding in the open exchange of ideas.
 In accordance with the American Library Association’s (ALA) position on book challenges, we recognize that censorship is an affront to intellectual freedom.
 Illinois Heartland Library System does not govern libraries, but we affirm our member libraries’ duty to select materials in service to all members of their communities, not just some.
 Curating collections to suit the tastes or beliefs of a single group would mean limiting others’ freedom of access—a privilege that no American holds over another.
 For further information about intellectual freedom in libraries, please review the ALA’s Library Bill of Rights (adopted 1939) and Statement on Book Censorship (2021).